yxuco/fabric-operation/README.md

 The following script will start and test the sample fabric network by using the `docker-desktop` Kubernetes on a Mac:
 ```
 cd ./network
-./start-k8s.sh
+./network.sh start
-./k8s-test.sh
+./network.sh test
-./stop-k8s.sh
+./network.sh shutdown
 ```
-Before you shutdown the network by using [`stop-k8s.sh`](./network/stop-k8s.sh), you can verify the running fabric containers by using `kubectl`, e.g.,
+Before you shutdown the network, you can verify the running fabric containers by using `kubectl`, e.g.,
 ```
 kubectl get pod,svc --namespace netop1
 ```
 Note that the scripts use the operating company name `netop1`, as a Kubernetes namespace, and so they can support multiple member organizations.

 After the smoke test succeeds, you should see a test result of `90` printed on the screen.
-If you used `docker-compose` for this excersize, you can look at the blockchain state via the `CouchDB` futon UI at `http://localhost:7056/_utils`, which is exposed for `docker-compose` only because it is not recommended to expose `CouchDB` in production configuration using Kubernetes.
+If you used `docker-compose` for this excersize (as described below), you can look at the blockchain state via the `CouchDB` futon UI at `http://localhost:7056/_utils`, which is exposed for `docker-compose` only because it is not recommended to expose `CouchDB` in production configuration using Kubernetes.

 ## Non-Mac users
 If you are not using a Mac, you can run these scripts using `docker-compose`, `Amazon EKS`, or `Azure AKS`.
-Simply add 2 parameters to all the commands, e.g.,
+Simply add a corresponding `env_type` in all the commands, e.g.,
 * `./ca-server.sh start -t docker` to use `docker-composer`, or
 * `./ca-server.sh start -t aws` to use AWS as described in the folder [aws](./aws), or
 * `./ca-server.sh start -t az` to use Azure as described in the folder [az](./az), or